nondescryptid/opendoc-state-court-judgments/2019_SGMC_12/report.md

 ## MCN 901530-2017 - Punching Phyu Phyu Mar twice

-18     Phyu Phyu Mar testified that on 13 October 2016, Lim punched her twice on the forehead in quick succession, causing her pain.[\[note: 2\]](#Ftn_2) Although Phyu Phyu Mar was unable to recall the exact time it happened, she said that it took place sometime in the evening after the third occasion when Seah had hit her with the phone.[\[note: 3\]](#Ftn_3) The incident took place inside the flat near the iron gate of the flat’s entrance and caused her to suffer pain.
-Lim had punched her because he thought that she had thrown away his spectacles when she did not do so.[\[note: 4\]](#Ftn_4)
+18     Phyu Phyu Mar testified that on 13 October 2016, Lim punched her twice on the forehead in quick succession, causing her pain.[^2] Although Phyu Phyu Mar was unable to recall the exact time it happened, she said that it took place sometime in the evening after the third occasion when Seah had hit her with the phone.[^3] The incident took place inside the flat near the iron gate of the flat’s entrance and caused her to suffer pain.
+Lim had punched her because he thought that she had thrown away his spectacles when she did not do so.[^4]

 ## MAC 906780-2017 – Late August instigating victim to knock head on floor

-19     Phyu Phyu Mar testified that from late August 2016, Seah’s attitude towards her was not too good and Seah was not happy with her.[\[note: 5\]](#Ftn_5) Seah was not happy with Phyu Phyu Mar and had asked her to hit her head on the floor in late August 2016, stating that this was the maid agency’s instructions.[\[note: 6\]](#Ftn_6) Phyu Phyu Mar therefore knelt on the floor in the kitchen to hit her head whilst Seah sat in the living room.
-She was told to hit her head until Seah could hear the sound of her head hitting the floor.[\[note: 7\]](#Ftn_7) Phyu Phyu Mar complied and hit her forehead on the floor multiple times, causing her head to be very painful and to bleed a little.[\[note: 8\]](#Ftn_8)
+19     Phyu Phyu Mar testified that from late August 2016, Seah’s attitude towards her was not too good and Seah was not happy with her.[^5] Seah was not happy with Phyu Phyu Mar and had asked her to hit her head on the floor in late August 2016, stating that this was the maid agency’s instructions.[^6] Phyu Phyu Mar therefore knelt on the floor in the kitchen to hit her head whilst Seah sat in the living room.
+She was told to hit her head until Seah could hear the sound of her head hitting the floor.[^7] Phyu Phyu Mar complied and hit her forehead on the floor multiple times, causing her head to be very painful and to bleed a little.[^8]

 ## MAC 906778-2018 – Late August instigating victim to pour hot water on left shoulder

 20     Phyu Phyu Mar testified that Seah had boiled water in an electric kettle, poured the water into a cup till it was more than half full in late August 2016.
-Phyu Phyu Mar was asked to pour the hot water on herself,[\[note: 9\]](#Ftn_9) causing her skin to become red and very painful such that she was unable to sleep that night.
+Phyu Phyu Mar was asked to pour the hot water on herself,[^9] causing her skin to become red and very painful such that she was unable to sleep that night.

 ## MAC 906779-2017 – Late September instigating victim to pour hot water on left shoulder twice

 21     Phyu Phyu Mar testified that in late September 2016 Seah would watch Phyu Phyu Mar via the CCTV installed in the flat to observe her complete her chores.
 However, as Phyu Phyu Mar was slow to finish the chores, this meant that Seah was unable to sleep and this made Seah angry.

 22     When Phyu Phyu Mar was boiling water in the kitchen, Seah told her to pour a cup of hot water on her body.
 Seah poured the hot water into a cup and threatened Phyu Phyu Mar by saying: “If you don’t pour on yourself, I will pour hot water (on myself).
 Then I will call the police, tell the police you pour hot water on me.
-Then police arrest you and you will not see your parents again.”[\[note: 10\]](#Ftn_10)
+Then police arrest you and you will not see your parents again.”[^10]

 23     This made Phyu Phyu Mar afraid that she would be jailed and be unable to see her parents again, thus she proceeded to pour the hot water in the cup she was holding in her right hand onto her left shoulder.
 Seah was standing in front of Phyu Phyu Mar at that time and found that too much water had fallen on the floor instead of on Phyu Phyu Mar’s shoulder.
-Seah refilled the cup till it was full and asked Phyu Phyu Mar to pour it on herself a second time.[\[note: 11\]](#Ftn_11) Phyu Phyu asked if she could pour it on the other shoulder instead but Seah insisted that she pour it on the same left shoulder which Phyu Phyu Mar complied with.
+Seah refilled the cup till it was full and asked Phyu Phyu Mar to pour it on herself a second time.[^11] Phyu Phyu asked if she could pour it on the other shoulder instead but Seah insisted that she pour it on the same left shoulder which Phyu Phyu Mar complied with.
 She described it as being “very very painful” and caused her to shout in pain.
-Her skin subsequently became very red, blistered and had scald marks.[\[note: 12\]](#Ftn_12)
+Her skin subsequently became very red, blistered and had scald marks.[^12]

 24     However, instead of seeking medical attention for Phyu Phyu Mar, Seah only passed her a needle to puncture the blisters herself.
 Phyu Phyu Mar was too afraid to ask Seah if she could see a doctor.
-She testified to feeling “pain” when she used the needle to puncture the blisters.[\[note: 13\]](#Ftn_13) She also wished to go home so that someone could give her medicine and take care of her.
+She testified to feeling “pain” when she used the needle to puncture the blisters.[^13] She also wished to go home so that someone could give her medicine and take care of her.

 25     Phyu Phyu Mar subsequently informed PW1 Lynette of her injuries caused by the hot water and sought Lynette’s help to speak with Seah.

 ## MAC 910505-2017 – Causing victim to take water adulterated with floor cleaner

-26     Immediately after the pouring of the hot water, Seah proceeded to ask Phyu Phyu Mar to clean the wet floor.[\[note: 14\]](#Ftn_14) Phyu Phyu Mar cleaned the floor with a towel.
+26     Immediately after the pouring of the hot water, Seah proceeded to ask Phyu Phyu Mar to clean the wet floor.[^14] Phyu Phyu Mar cleaned the floor with a towel.
 She filled a pail with water and poured a capful of floor detergent into the water to clean the kitchen floor and living room.
 Seah scooped up a cup of water from the pail and asked her to drink the dirty water, which was black and contained dog hairs.
-Phyu Phyu Mar testified that Seah looked angry, thus she drank all the water in the cup which tasted very bitter.[\[note: 15\]](#Ftn_15) This caused Phyu Phyu Mar to vomit and her stomach was not well for the next few days.
+Phyu Phyu Mar testified that Seah looked angry, thus she drank all the water in the cup which tasted very bitter.[^15] This caused Phyu Phyu Mar to vomit and her stomach was not well for the next few days.

 ## MAC 906781-2017 – Grabbing her by her hair and shaking her until quite a lot of her hair fell out

 27     On the same day, Seah told Phyu Phyu Mar that she would not report her to the agency and would not go to the police anymore.
-Phyu Phyu Mar asked “Really?”[\[note: 16\]](#Ftn_16) which caused Seah to get angry again.
-This time, Seah grabbed her hair on the right side of her head and pulled it downwards a number of times, causing her head to hurt and quite a lot of her hair to fall out.[\[note: 17\]](#Ftn_17) The incident occurred near the toilet.
+Phyu Phyu Mar asked “Really?”[^16] which caused Seah to get angry again.
+This time, Seah grabbed her hair on the right side of her head and pulled it downwards a number of times, causing her head to hurt and quite a lot of her hair to fall out.[^17] The incident occurred near the toilet.

 ## MAC 906782-2017 – Hitting multiple times with mobile phone

-28     Phyu Phyu Mar testified that she was hit on three occasions on 13 October 2016 by a pink iPhone.[\[note: 18\]](#Ftn_18) The first occurred in the morning in the flat near the entrance of the main door.
-Seah felt that Phyu Phyu Mar was working very slowly and because Seah needed to observe her work, this caused Seah to have insufficient sleep which was bad for her health.[\[note: 19\]](#Ftn_19) Seah hit Phyu Phyu multiple times all over her forehead with the corner of the phone.
-Phyu Phyu Mar felt pain on her head but did not react because she was afraid of Seah.[\[note: 20\]](#Ftn_20)
+28     Phyu Phyu Mar testified that she was hit on three occasions on 13 October 2016 by a pink iPhone.[^18] The first occurred in the morning in the flat near the entrance of the main door.
+Seah felt that Phyu Phyu Mar was working very slowly and because Seah needed to observe her work, this caused Seah to have insufficient sleep which was bad for her health.[^19] Seah hit Phyu Phyu multiple times all over her forehead with the corner of the phone.
+Phyu Phyu Mar felt pain on her head but did not react because she was afraid of Seah.[^20]

 29     The second occasion took place in the afternoon in the kitchen.
 Phyu Phyu Mar did not know which part of the mobile phone Seah had used on her because she had bent her head whilst being hit with the mobile phone.
-Seah had hit her forehead and all over the back of her head and this was very painful.[\[note: 21\]](#Ftn_21)
+Seah had hit her forehead and all over the back of her head and this was very painful.[^21]

 30     The third occasion took place in the toilet towards the evening or night when Seah used the phone to hit Phyu Phyu Mar all over her head.
-This time, Phyu Phyu Mar protected her eyes with her hands and blocked the blows.[\[note: 22\]](#Ftn_22) Seah hit Phyu Phyu Mar around her left eye area and some of the blows landed on her eye and face.[\[note: 23\]](#Ftn_23) As a result, Phyu Phyu Mar was hit around her left eye.
-Phyu Phyu Mar testified that it was very painful.[\[note: 24\]](#Ftn_24)
+This time, Phyu Phyu Mar protected her eyes with her hands and blocked the blows.[^22] Seah hit Phyu Phyu Mar around her left eye area and some of the blows landed on her eye and face.[^23] As a result, Phyu Phyu Mar was hit around her left eye.
+Phyu Phyu Mar testified that it was very painful.[^24]

-31     Phyu Phyu Mar also testified that she was not given enough food, sometimes she was only fed with biscuits, and sometimes she had noodles which were not cooked, i.e. dipped in cold water.[\[note: 25\]](#Ftn_25) As a result, her weight when she was at the hospital was only 38 kilograms, compared to 50 kilograms in February 2016.
+31     Phyu Phyu Mar also testified that she was not given enough food, sometimes she was only fed with biscuits, and sometimes she had noodles which were not cooked, i.e. dipped in cold water.[^25] As a result, her weight when she was at the hospital was only 38 kilograms, compared to 50 kilograms in February 2016.

 ## Evidence of PW1 Lee Lee Yen (“Lynette”)

 32     Lynette worked as a nutritionist in Seah’s beauty salon from December 2015 to October 2016, although she had known and had worked with Seah since 2009.
 She described her relationship with Seah as good.
 Lynette testified that Seah would sometimes bring her daughter to the salon.
 Phyu Phyu Mar would take care of the daughter and also help with the cleaning.

-33     Lynette described Phyu Phyu Mar as initially being quite chatty, having long hair and looking a bit chubby.[\[note: 26\]](#Ftn_26) However in August or September 2016, Lynette noticed that Phyu Phyu Mar had slimmed down and she did not see her eating meals in the shop so often.
-Phyu Phyu Mar told Lynette that she had no food to eat and was hungry, so Lynette would secretly give her biscuits and drinks.[\[note: 27\]](#Ftn_27)
+33     Lynette described Phyu Phyu Mar as initially being quite chatty, having long hair and looking a bit chubby.[^26] However in August or September 2016, Lynette noticed that Phyu Phyu Mar had slimmed down and she did not see her eating meals in the shop so often.
+Phyu Phyu Mar told Lynette that she had no food to eat and was hungry, so Lynette would secretly give her biscuits and drinks.[^27]

 34     In mid-October 2016, Lynette observed that Phyu Phyu Mar had a swollen left eye, and when Phyu Phyu Mar was in the shop folding towels, she showed Lynette her left shoulder injury which was very red with the skin starting to peel off.
-Lynette testified that Phyu Phyu Mar had told her that Seah “used hot water to pour it on her back and \[Seah\] also asked her to pour the hot water onto herself”.[\[note: 28\]](#Ftn_28)
+Lynette testified that Phyu Phyu Mar had told her that Seah “used hot water to pour it on her back and \[Seah\] also asked her to pour the hot water onto herself”.[^28]

-35     Lynette asked if Phyu Phyu Mar needed any assistance and Phyu Phyu Mar replied that she hoped that Lynette could talk to Seah so that she could continue to work for Seah and for Seah not to treat her that way anymore.[\[note: 29\]](#Ftn_29) Lynette explained that she knew it was a hot water scalding mark because in mid-September, her colleague Maggie told her that Phyu Phyu Mar had been scalded by hot water.
-During that period, Seah had asked Phyu Phyu not to talk to or have contact with the workers in the salon.[\[note: 30\]](#Ftn_30) Lynette decided to make a police report and called ‘999’ that evening on 14 October 2016.
+35     Lynette asked if Phyu Phyu Mar needed any assistance and Phyu Phyu Mar replied that she hoped that Lynette could talk to Seah so that she could continue to work for Seah and for Seah not to treat her that way anymore.[^29] Lynette explained that she knew it was a hot water scalding mark because in mid-September, her colleague Maggie told her that Phyu Phyu Mar had been scalded by hot water.
+During that period, Seah had asked Phyu Phyu not to talk to or have contact with the workers in the salon.[^30] Lynette decided to make a police report and called ‘999’ that evening on 14 October 2016.

 ## Evidence of PW2 Muhammad Gharib Bin Sani

 36     PW2 was one of the police officer who attended at the house on 14 October 2018.
-He testified that when the maid was called to come out, she was not wearing a jacket at first but later returned back in to put on a jacket.[\[note: 31\]](#Ftn_31) PW2 interviewed Seah whilst his colleague interviewed Phyu Phyu Mar.
-PW2 observed that Phyu Phyu Mar had an injury on her eye and told him initially that she was being abused by Seah using the handphone, but upon further probing, became intimidated and inconsistent.[\[note: 32\]](#Ftn_32)
+He testified that when the maid was called to come out, she was not wearing a jacket at first but later returned back in to put on a jacket.[^31] PW2 interviewed Seah whilst his colleague interviewed Phyu Phyu Mar.
+PW2 observed that Phyu Phyu Mar had an injury on her eye and told him initially that she was being abused by Seah using the handphone, but upon further probing, became intimidated and inconsistent.[^32]

 ## Evidence of PW3 Shem Leow